Board, Committees & Staff

 Ruth has worked in the voluntary sector for 20 years, at the grassroots, provincial and national levels and has a life-long commitment to voluntary action.
 In her current position as head of Volunteer Canada, she oversees this national not-for-profit organization with a 30-year history in supporting, promoting and celebrating the volunteer experience in Canada.
 Ruth believes that volunteering is more than something we do; she believes it is intrinsic to who we are, as individuals and as caring Canadians.
 She has been involved in countless volunteer opportunities, from front-line service delivery to community-based activist work and at the leadership level through a variety of boards, committees and advisory groups.
 Prior to joining Volunteer Canada, Ruth worked at the Canadian Cancer Society, Ontario Division, and later the Nova Scotia Division, as Director of Volunteer Development.
 In between those two positions, she established and ran her own brewery, receiving recognition for her business acumen by being selected as an Entrepreneur of the Year.

-Delores Morton a Vice President at Points of Light Institute where she is the lead of HandsOn University.
+Delores Morton is President, Programs at Points of Light.
 In this role Delores provides strategic direction and vision for the National Conference on Volunteering and Service and for the management of the organization's training, technical assistance, resource development, and consulting service programs.
 Delores began her career in the voluntary sector in 1994 as an AmeriCorps Member.
 Prior to her service at Points of Light Institute, she served as the Director of the Nonprofit Resource Center of Volunteer Baton Rouge, Executive of the Louisiana Association for Community Economic Development, and Chair of the Mid-south Collaborative for Nonprofit Development.
 When baseball is not in season or Delores is not enjoying a good book or video games with her husband and 3 children, she provides support as a board member to national and community nonprofits and teaches a class in civic engagement as a part of the Bonner Scholars Program at Spelman and Morehouse Colleges.

 Diana Rodriguez Algra